Reevestel/1000-Families-Rich-Gem-Quiz/README.md

 ---

-© 1000 Families Rich.
-All rights reserved.
+Created and maintained by Teleza Reeves for 1000 Families Rich.